Breaking the Silence,

 WHY asians in recovery (AIR)?

-As an Asian American in recovery, I know the challenges of substance use and the stigma that comes with it.
-It can be lonely, especially when you don’t see yourself in the support that’s offered.
+As an Asian American in recovery, I intimately understand the challenges of substance use and the profound sense of isolation that often accompanies the stigma.
+It is a lonely journey, especially when you don't see yourself reflected in the support and resources being offered.